 10. Can I learn more about your Online Options?

 You can learn more about our ONLINE (and other) activities here: Online | Bay Area Chess

 Late Pick-up Policy:

 In the past we had a few parents who picked up their child late at the end of the class.
-Per our policy, we can not just leave the children at the school sites by themselves.
-Coaches need to supervise them at all times.
-The late pick up has really caused an inconvenience to the teachers last year.
-The following late pick up policy is enforced at all schools with no exceptions: Picking up child after chess club:
+Per our policy, as we cannot just leave the children at school sites by themselves (most school offices will not hold children from enrichment programs).
+Coaches need to supervise them at all times, so they could be late or force a cancellation at their next class by being delayed.

 0-10 mins: no extra charge